 Some home pregnancy tests are more reliable than others.
 Although it is HIGHLY unlikely that you get a false positive result, false negatives are actually pretty common.
 To make sure I have the most reliable result, I always use these pregnancy tests when I am testing early and then these ones to get a prettier result. 😉

 How early can I take a Home Pregnancy Test?

 Although some home pregnancy tests claim to be able to give you a accurate result up to 6 days before your missed period, typically it is wise to wait two weeks from the day you ovulated before you take a test.
 Even if you have conceived before then, your HCG levels are likely too low to be detected in your urine.

 If you don't want the disappointment of a false negative test, I recommend waiting until two or three days after your period was supposed to start before you begin taking home pregnancy tests.
+Even if you are experiencing those early signs of pregnancy before missed period.
 This will ensure that you have an accurate result and you won't have to burn a hole in your pocket by buying new tests every few days.

 Can I Take A Home Pregnancy Test Before I Start Feeling Early Pregnancy Symptoms?

 YES!
 Although I recommend waiting to take a test until after you've missed your period, you do not have to wait until you start feeling pregnant!
 Some women never feel any different until they notice their belly growing.
 Crazy, I know.
 You don't have to be nauseated, fatigued, or bloated before you decide that it's time to take a test!